 A piece of #galvestonhistory

-The Ship to Shore museum exhibition creates a series of sequential experiential spaces alternating hands-on and innovative interactive learning with immersive experiences.
-The entire exhibition is based on authentic and documented personal stories of immigrants landing in Galveston in the 1880s.
+The Ship to Shore exhibition is based on authentic and documented personal stories of immigrants landing in Galveston in the 1880s.

-Visitors follow in the footsteps of the early immigrants, from the long sea voyage with its mix of hardships and wonders, to the hustle and bustle arriving in the 1880s at Galveston, one of the busiest ports and booming cities in the US.
+Visitors follow in the footsteps of the early immigrants, from the long sea voyage with its mix of hardships and wonders, to the hustle and bustle arriving to one of the busiest ports and booming cities in the US.

 Our role